hyundai-robotics/doc-safespace2.0/1-safety/2-safety-measures/4-emergency-stop/README.md

-﻿# 1.2.3 Emergency stop
+# 1.2.4 Emergency Stop

-The emergency stop function is actuated in an emergency where a worker or object enters a hazard area.
-All the emergency stop switches are installed at places easily accessible from outside the safety areas.
+The emergency stop function operates in emergencies or emergency situations such as when a worker or other object enters a danger area.
+All emergency stop switches are installed in locations that are easily accessible even from outside the safety area.

-When the emergency stop function is actuated, the robot will immediately stop moving in any case.
+When the emergency stop function is executed, the robot immediately stops the operation in any case.

-*   The servo system power of the robot will be cut off, and the motor brake will be actuated.
+* The robot servo system power is cut off and the motor brake operates.

-*   On the teach pendant screen, an emergency stop message will appear.
+* The teach pendant screen displays an emergency stop message.